Diversity, Equity & Inclusion Are Core Values

 Greenbaum, Rowe, Smith & Davis LLP is committed to providing exceptional legal services, delivered by an organization that reflects and celebrates the unique viewpoints and goals of the clients and communities we serve.
 This core value is defined by our dedication to enhancing and advancing diversity, equity and inclusion throughout the firm.

 We are committed to leading by example to ensure that the profession of law reflects the society in which we operate.
 To achieve this objective, we must embrace and cultivate diversity, equity, and inclusion as intrinsic priorities empowered by action.
 From our perspective, it is incumbent upon the profession of law, including our firm, to dynamically shift in strategy, mindset and practice.

-The Diversity & Inclusion Team (D&I Team) focuses on multiple issues as it strives to facilitate the firm’s ongoing efforts to advance an atmosphere in which our attorneys and business professionals can thrive as individuals with a variety of perspectives, abilities, and experiences.
-The D&I Team pursues both transitional and long-term targets to help achieve this critical objective through employee training, attorney development, cultural competency, and engagement with the New Jersey community at large.
+The Diversity, Equity & Inclusion Team (DE&I Team) focuses on multiple issues as it strives to facilitate the firm’s ongoing efforts to advance an atmosphere in which our attorneys and business professionals can thrive as individuals with a variety of perspectives, abilities, and experiences.
+The DE&I Team pursues both transitional and long-term targets to help achieve this critical objective through employee training, attorney development, cultural competency, and engagement with the New Jersey community at large.

-The D&I Team and its focus groups have prioritized the development and implementation of the following initiatives:
+The DE&I Team and its focus groups have prioritized the development and implementation of the following initiatives: